Genomon-Project/paplot-doc/quick_start.rst

         └ index.html             <--- Open this file in web browser.

-| Open index.html file in web browser.
+| Open index.html file in a web browser, and you will find the following images:
-|
-| Note) When running on a server such as HGC supercomputer, transfer the file locally or display it with virtual window (NoMachime etc.) on the server.
-|       To transfer locally, please copy the whole :file:`tmp` directory.
-|
-| Is it displayed as follows?
 |
 | **QC graph**